udayalwala/Terraform-Full-Course-Azure/notes/variables-implict-explict.md

     command = "echo 'Storage Account is now created.'"
   }
 }

-null_resource.log_after_storage does not use any attribute from the storage account. depends_on = [azurerm_storage_account.example]
+Here, null_resource.log_after_storage does not use any output from the storage account, so Terraform would not infer a dependency.
+By using:

+hcl
+Copy
+Edit
+depends_on = [azurerm_storage_account.example]
-you tell Terraform explicitly to wait until the storage account is created.
+you explicitly tell Terraform to wait until the storage account is created before executing the local-exec provisioner.